Iasa-Global/btabok/pages/structured_canvases/architecture_requirement_card.md

   - solution
 ---

 The ASR Card is a tool to define an architecturally significant requirement.
+You use the card to define specific requirements which directly impact the outcomes of the product.
+The card provides characteristics which when taken into account provide more or less architecture relevance.

 ![image001](../../media/0a5486b0b4747a5bb78522be8bcbdc1d26326a88.svg)